 Do your kids love sports too, but not baseball?
 There are several types of silhouettes to choose from in the design store.
 You could make this quilt with basketball players, football players, even cheerleaders or dancers!

-Because this quilt is made with triangles most of the sewing will be done on the bias edge.
-The bias edge can be a little tricky to work with because it is stretchy.
+This quilt is made with triangles so most of the sewing will be done on the bias edge.
+It can be tricky to work with fabrics cut on the bias because they will stretch along the bias edge.
 To minimize stretching I recommend starching your fabrics before you cut them.
 There are many starch products on the market to choose from.
 I have used both Faultless Starch, found anywhere, and Best Press, found at quilt shops, and had great success with both.

 Here’s what you need to get started: